MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/api-limits.md

 - The combined execution time was required to process requests sent by a user.
 - The number of concurrent requests sent by a user.

-Each of these facets are designed to address different ways that people could attempt to bypass service protection API limits if the limits were based only on the number of requests that are sent individually in succession.
+If the only limit was on the number of requests sent by a user, it would be possible to bypass it.
+The other facets were added to counter these attempts.
 For example:

-- You can send fewer requests by bundling them in batch operations.
+- You could send fewer requests by bundling them in batch operations.
   - The combined execution time limit will counter this.
-- Rather than sending requests individually in succession, you can send a large number of concurrent requests within the 5 minute sliding window before service protection API limits are enforced.
+- Rather than sending requests individually in succession, you could send a large number of concurrent requests within the 5 minute sliding window before service protection API limits are enforced.
   - The concurrent request limit will counter this.

 Each web server available to your environment will enforce these limits independently.
 Most environments will have more than one web server.
 Trial environments are allocated only a single web server.
 The actual number of web servers that are available to your environment depends on multiple factors that are part of the managed service we provide.
 One of the factors is how many user licenses you have purchased.